A simple 4-step process for hiring a salesperson for your company:

 You can ask the following questions and each candidate can take turns answering those questions.

-- What’s your favourite failure as a salesperson?
+- What’s your favorite failure as a salesperson?
 What have you learned from it?

 - How are you convince your grandmother to use WhatsApp?